maxwellpettit/docs-test/src/main/markdown/Sales/Sales.md

 Commerce offers the option the search for an item by keyword or by product number.
 This allows for items with barcode errors to be added to a transaction with limited time waste.

 ### Item detail panel

 ![alt-text](assets/item-detail-panel.png)

 The item detail panel provides essential information about a transaction.
-TODO SCREENSHOTS

 - #### Item Image
-    Each item has a unique high resolution photo that represents the scanned item __what is the proper reasoning for this__
+    Each item has a unique high resolution photo that matches the scanned item __what is the proper reasoning for this__

 - #### Item Description
     In bold lettering a description of each item in a given transaction can be read, and referenced.